Tetrasomy X: Prognosis

 The long-term prognosis for tetrasomy X appears generally good.
 While life expectancy is unclear, patients have been diagnosed in their 50s and 60s, and long-term follow-up of individual cases shows healthy aging with good physical health.
 Some women live fully independent lives, while others require more persistent support from parents and caregivers, consistent with other intellectual disability syndromes of comparable severity.
 Many are able to work part-time, and some full-time; some young women attend tertiary education, mostly vocational.
 Girls and women with tetrasomy X and good outcomes are typified by supportive family environments and strong personal advocacy for their success; "[t]he children have been exposed to many varied activities and experiences and are praised for their strengths, while their limitations and delays are minimised".
+Adolescents should undergo screening for ovarian insufficiency, as hormone replacement therapy may be required to mitigate the risk of osteoporosis.

 Epidemiology

-Tetrasomy X is estimated to occur in around 1 in 50,000 females.
+Tetrasomy X is estimated to occur in approximately 1 in 50,000 females, with a prevalence of less than 1 in one million people.
 Considering the variable phenotype, tetrasomy X support organizations and researchers think it likely there are many cases that have not come to medical attention.
 This is common to all sex chromosome aneuploidies, which have very low diagnosis rates compared to their overall population prevalence.
-Overall, sex chromosome tetrasomy and pentasomy disorders occur in 1 in 18,000 to 1 in 100,000 male live births, and are somewhat rarer in females.
+Overall, sex chromosome tetrasomy and pentasomy disorders occur in 1 in 18,000 to 1 in 100,000 male live births and are somewhat rarer in females.

 Tetrasomy X only occurs in females, as the Y chromosome is in most cases necessary for male sexual development.